 Buy fresh fruits and vegetables in season.
 And look for ones that are locally grown – in addition to being better for the environment, local produce is typically fresher and may cost less than imported varieties (because the labour that goes into extensive shipping is cut out).

-For information about what food is available seasonally, check out the chart HERE.
+For information about what food is available seasonally (in Canada), check out the chart HERE.

 It looks like winter squash season is almost over; make sure you enjoy some while it’s freshly harvested this year!